ARM-software/astc-encoder/Docs/Encoding.md

 source textures that are then compressed using the ASTC sRGB compression mode (compress using the `-cs` command line option rather than the `-cl` command line option).
-Note that sRGB gamma correction is only applied to the RGB channels during decode; the alpha channel is always treated as linear encoded data.
+Note that sRGB gamma correction is only applied to the RGB components during decode; the alpha component is always treated as linear encoded data.

 *Important:* The uncompressed input texture provided on the command line must be stored in the sRGB color space for `-cs` to function correctly.